luposlip/emacs-cheatsheet/README.md

 ## nREPL issues

 If your nRepl won't start because of some not found wrap-refactor, it's probably because of a wrong installed version of clj-refactor.
 Uninstall that via `package-list-packages` (search for it via `C-f`, then mark it for deletion via a press on `d`, then execute the deletion via a press on `x`.
+Then install newest "date-versioned" incarnation of `clj-refactor` instead.

 ## Thanks to